bixb922/crank-organ/doc-software/README.md

 * Add "Repeats requested" to play page and move "tempo follows crank" up in the page.
 Replace "barrel mode" configuration option with "repeat requested" option on Performance page.
 Make touchpad increment "repeat requested" when crank is stopped.
 (I.E. "barrel mode" is now per tune, not global).
 * Drop pairing notes in compress_midi.py utility.
 The crank organ software already does this, it's redundant.

-## Changes in from June 1 to June 7, 2026
+## Changes from June 1 to June 7, 2026
-* Enable rotary encoder driver to set tempo again
+* Enable rotary encoder driver to set tempo again (was removed in prior version, now again available).
 * Allow to use either a pushbutton switch or a touch pad to start a tune.
-New option to select technology in Pinout page.
+New option to select switch technology in Pinout page.
 * Fix initialization of log to make restart message appear just after reboot as it should.
+* compress_midi now generates setlist 11 with tunes marked as WIP and setlist 12 with new tunes.
+Increase setlist number from 9 to 12.

+## Changes from June 8, 2026 to July 15, 2026
+* Allow to set repetition rate with a dialog box on the Note page.
+* Passthrough mode for MIDI.
+All MIDI messages that have not triggered a note are output to the MIDI out serial port.
+* Optimize minilog, keep file closed to free memory, performance is similar as before.
+* The web server (Microdot) only adds additional wait while playing music.
+This speeds up Microdot while not playing, and keeps Microdot from interfering with player.
+* Introduce D0 MIDI format type for --d0 switch of compress_midi
+* Allow download of multiple files in uncompressed tar format.
+* Replace "Purge tunelib" button of File manager/tunelib page with  "Select if not in PC tunelib" button.

 # 20. Programming language